PSP-Archive/ARK-4/README.md

 - Total_Noob/TheFl0w for his advancements and research in CFW development and overall contributions to the scene.

 - qwikrazor87 for being such a genius and all his hard work with kernel exploits and ARK-2.
-I miss you bro, come back to the scene!

 - Codestation for his incredible work improving CSO speeds and creating the ZSO format.

 - Zer01ne, noname120, astart and other devs that have blessed me with their knowledge and wisdom.

-- balika for his research in porting M33 to modern firmware that has helped improved compatiblity in ARK.
+- balika for his research in porting M33 to modern firmware that has helped improve compatiblity in ARK.

 - Every other giant shoulder I am standing on.